HaliteChallenge/Halite-III/website/learn-programming-challenge/tutorials/ml-ga.md

 <div class="doc-section" markdown="1">

 #### Introduction
-Using machine learning to iterate quickly on the design of a bot is a strategy for Halite III.
+Using advanced algorithms to iterate quickly on the design of a bot is a strategy for Halite III.
 Using a genetic algorithm, we tried varying the parameters of a basic bot and testing the resulting permutations to discover the strongest bot.

 <br/>
 #### What is a Genetic Algorithm?